sssanta/ADDIE-Model/README.md

 # ADDIE-Model
-Presentation made with Elza, Brita, and Renāte.
+Presentation made by our group (Santa, Elza, Brita, and Renāte).